-We are asking all of our friends and partners to provide life-changing meals for children – ONE MILLION MEALS in fact through our One More Child Celebration Ball on September 16 – because we must meet the basic needs of children and families to be able to meet their most profound needs.
+We are asking all of our friends and partners to provide life-changing meals for children – ONE MILLION MEALS in fact through our Journey to #OneMillionsMeals on Facebook from October 27-31 – because we must meet the basic needs of children to be able to meet their most profound, spiritual needs.

 When you make it possible for us to connect an empty belly and weary soul with food you are provoking a spiritual experience.